Moths Infestation

 Things you can do to hold back an infestation:

-Change vacuum bags - to make sure you remove larvae & eggs from your property, emptying your vacuum outside & carefully double bag the content before placing in outside bin
+Change vacuum bags – to make sure you remove larvae and eggs from your property.
+Empty your vacuum outside and carefully double bag the contents before placing in an outside bin.

-Wash all fabrics - soft furnishings, linens, rugs, blankets, curtains & towels in the affected area – moth larvae find these as tasty as clothes
+Wash all fabrics – soft furnishings, linens, rugs, blankets, curtains and towels in the affected area – moth larvae find these as tasty as clothes.

-Clean and wash down affected furniture - wardrobes, cupboards and drawers, especially cracks & crevices where moth eggs can be hidden out of sight
+Clean and wash down affected furniture – wardrobes, cupboards and drawers, especially cracks and crevices where moth eggs can be hidden out of sight.

-Clean suitcases - bags, storage boxes & containers as these might be hiding more eggs or larvae
+Clean suitcases – bags, storage boxes and containers, as these might be hiding more eggs or larvae.

 Preventing moths in your home or business must always include ways to deny them entry indoors.